m-jalabert/PARTIES-VoF-IBM/docs/md_files/matlab_scripts_md/createVelocityVector_h5.md

 <b> Prerequisite: </b> <em>Data_*.h5</em> files; the simulation must have already run. <br>
 <b> Input: </b> Enter the path to the simulation file in which the <em>Data_*.h5</em> files are located. <br>
 <pre>
 %% Input
 % enter path to simulation folder

+% if the result files (h5-files) are outsourced, which means they are not
+% located in the main file (including the matlab- and src-files), you have
-% if matlab script has been copied to simulation folder, set: path = '';
+% to enter the path
 path = '/home/Desktop/PARTIES';

+% if the files are still stored in the main file, use the following two
+% path-commands
+%path = matlab.desktop.editor.getActiveFilename;
+%path = path(1:end-33);
 </pre>

 <b> Process: </b> The face velocities of each cell are averaged in each coordinate direction to calculate the cell centered velocities. <br>